 - Better Immune System – Carrots have a good amount of antioxidants that improve the immune system and with that, they can prevent many diseases.

 - Weight Loss – Carrots are a good weight loss plan for your cavies, you can feed your pet’s carrots to help them lose excess weight.
 One way that carrots help in reducing weight is through increasing levels of satiety.
 They make the guinea pig feel full and thus reducing the food it eats.
 This way it doesn’t take in excess calories into the body that leads to weight gain.

-High levels of cholesterol in the body can lead to heart-related diseases which may reduce the life span of your cavy.
-This is why you need to feed your guinea pig carrots to reduce the levels of cholesterol in the body.
+- Lowers Blood Cholesterol – High levels of cholesterol in the guinea pig body can lead to heart-related diseases which may reduce the life span of your pet.
+This is why you need to feed your guinea pig carrots in order to reduce the levels of cholesterol in their body.

-Carrots have long been known for one primary use which is eye health.
-They can boost sight.
-This way your cavy can see better during the day and at night.
-These veggies have the right amount of vitamin A.
+- Eye Health – Carrots have long been known for one primary use which is the improvement of eye health.
+Yes, carrots can boost eyesight.
+This way your cavy will be able to see better during the day and at night.
+Carrots have the right amount of vitamin A.

 Nutrition Facts of Carrots